infiniflow/ragflow/docs/references/api.md

 This method creates a conversation for a specific user.

 :::note
-You are *required* to save the `id` returned in the response data, which is the conversation ID for all upcoming conversations.
+You are *required* to save `data.id` returned in the response data, which is the session ID for all upcoming conversations.
 :::

 ### Parameter